AllanJeremy/something-interesting/README.md

   - How to add/modify stuff
   - Pull request process & rules etc.

-9. Combine initial migrations into one migration file
+8. Combine initial migrations into one migration file

 - Since I was iterating in dev, there were a few database changes that were made in the early stages.
 - In retrospect, I could have waited until I was done to generate the single migration needed to run when you setup the project.
 However, creating multiple migrations is also indicative of how real-world use occurs, so ><

+9. Add friendlier error message responses from db instead of forwarding db error as response (for example: when creating duplicate records)